ntoll/BFD/README.md

   `["nicholas", ]`, then only the user identified as "nicholas" can annotate with the namespace/tag.
-If the admins are set to, `["mary", "penelope", ]`, then only the users identified as "mary" and "penelope" may change the behaviour of the namespace/tag.
+If the admins are set to, `["mary", "penelope", ]`, then only the users identified as "mary" and "penelope" may change the behaviour of the namespace and the tags contained therein.
-* A namespace's admins, users and readers are inherited by tags contained within.
-However, individual tags can override this inheritance.

 # Acknowledgements